iLVL-Key/FFXI/gearswap/readme.md

 - AutoMajesty - Automatically activates and keeps Majesty active.
 - AutoStance - Automatically activates and keeps Stances (Hasso/Seigan) active.
 - Book/Page - set your specific macro book and page for that job (and common subjobs) when the file loads.
+- Automatically equips Movement Speed gear while you are moving.
 - DD jobs will attempt to use a "save" when you are at low HP (High Jump, Chakra, etc depending on main/sub job).
 - Reminder to put Reraise up if it's down.
 - "Oh Shit" gear set for when you are in critical health, or are stunned, petrified, or terrorized.